To apply for a place for next September in Year 7, follow this link:

 2016 – 5.277 miles

-Paragraph 1.49 of the 2021 School Admissions Code requires Admission Authorities to determine Admission Arrangements for 2023/24 by 28 February 2022 regardless of whether a consultation has taken place.
-Paragraph 1.50 requires Admission Authorities to display the determined arrangements on their website by 15 March 2022 and continue displaying them until August 2024.
-Paragraph 1.53 requires Admission Authorities to provide information about how to object to the Schools Adjudicator about the determined rules by 15 May 2022.
+Paragraph 1.49 of the 2021 School Admissions Code requires Admission Authorities to determine Admission Arrangements each year regardless of whether a consultation has taken place.
+Paragraph 1.50 requires Admission Authorities to display the determined arrangements on their website.
+Paragraph 1.53 requires Admission Authorities to provide information about how to object to the Schools Adjudicator about the determined rules.

 The admissions appeals timetable can be found here.